Contact the Housing Call Centre

 The information you provide about the repair on your property including the address as well as your contact details will be recorded in our housing ICT system HiiP and shared with the maintenance contractor for them to undertake the work.
 HiiP is a secure ICT system.

 Without this information we are not able to process your request for repairs.
-You are able to access the information the department holds about you through making contact with your local housing office or contacting Freedom of Information at email firstname.lastname@example.org or on (03) 9096 8449 or 1300 650 172.
+You are able to access the information the department holds about you through making contact with your local housing office or contacting Freedom of Information by email firstname.lastname@example.org or phone (03) 9096 8449 or 1300 475 170.

 What are my maintenance responsibilities as a renter?